kalv/kalv/posts/2025/nort.md

 ---
 title: Project Nort
 description: Sharing concept on Lidar potential
-date: 2025-09-05
+date: 2025-10-04
 layout: layouts/post.njk
 tags: ["computers"]
 ---

+On a trip to Iceland for some shopping, I found the energy in myself to ship this for you all.
 Sharing my concept of [Nort](/nort) as a great platform that can exist for social creators.

 I've been investigating the potential of Lidar and how devices have had these scanners installed in them for over 4 years.
 And really the 'measure' app is still the only app that most people have on their phone but don't really know about.